 If you want to know where to get a Machu Picchu stamp on your passport, there is a simple answer: the stamping area is at the Machu Picchu exit on the right.
 “Do it at the end of the Machu Picchu tour.”
 However, your passport stamp at Machu Picchu is much more than a stamp; it proves the fantastic journey you have just completed in southern Peru.

-An overnight stay in Aguas Calientes is strongly suggested to enjoy Machu Picchu early in the morning, whether doing an Inca Jungle, Choquequirao Trek, or a day trip to Machu Picchu.
+An overnight stay in Aguas Calientes is strongly recommended to enjoy Machu Picchu early in the morning, whether on an Inca Jungle or Choquequirao Trek, or on a day trip to Machu Picchu.

 Due to its proximity to Machu Picchu, Aguas Calientes has several hotels, restaurants, cafes, and small shops.
 It’s also helpful to know that food is not permitted at the archaeological site of Machu Picchu.
 Eat a healthy breakfast before leaving.